 - Q Can my father drink champagne at my wedding if he's taking warfarin?

-- Q Should I take a novel anticoagulant instead of warfarin if I have A Fib?
+- Q Can I keep taking my warfarin if I have surgery?